DaikiKumakura/CRiSM/README.md

 6. **Alignment & Trimming**: Aligns with MUSCLE using "-super5" and trims with TrimAl using "-automated1".
 7. **Concatenation**: Concatenates trimmed marker sequences for each organism.
 8. **Make tree**: Performs phylogenetic analysis using IQ-TREE2 with "-st AA -bb 1000 -m LG+G4+FO+I".

-### Command Line Options

-- `-i`, `--input`: Specify the input directory containing the genome files (fna or fasta file).
-- `-o`, `--output`: Specify the output directory for the analysis results.
-- `--db`: Path to the HMM database file.
-- `--list`: Path to the file listing the marker genes.
-- `-t`, `--threads`: Number of threads to use for the analysis.

 ## CITATION